liveacid-software/support-ticket-module/README.md

 ## Use and Configuration:

-#### To configure this module use the followin ENV Vars in your project .env file
+#### To configure this module use the followin ENV Vars in your base project .env file that uses this module

 ```
 // SMTP Configurations for email notifications on ticket submittal